 You will often hear the adage “Breed doesn’t matter- it’s how the dog is raised that makes a difference.”
-I firmly believe this statement in the sense that being a certain breed doesn’t automatically make a dog aggressive or vicious: it all depends on how (and how much) they are socialized from a young age.
-Pit bulls and Rottweilers can easily be amazing, loving dogs, just as Golden Retrievers can still bite and be aggressive.
+I firmly believe this statement in the sense that being a certain breed doesn’t automatically make a dog aggressive or vicious: it all depends on how they are socialized from a young age (along with genetic factors inherited from the parents; but you get the idea).
+Pit bulls and Rottweilers can easily be amazing, loving dogs, just as Golden Retrievers can still bite and act aggressively.

 However, when looking to get a purebred dog, you still need to do your research because this statement only applies to temperament and not to other breed characteristics such as activity level and working instinct.